gdianxiang/cpl_2019_foxes_and_marksmen/README.md

 <!--Addendum-->
 <h4>Addendum</h4>

-* You can also obtain the dataset for free by registering your email [here](https://canpl.ca/centre-circle-data/), with breakdown of data on a game-by-game basis and season overall.
+* You can also obtain the dataset for free by registering your email [here](https://canpl.ca/centre-circle-data/), with a breakdown of data on a game-by-game basis and season overall.
 Thank you to the Canadian Premier League for your willingness to put out the data for free.

 * York9 FC was subsequently renamed York United.
-For the purpose of this chart I kept to the name as they were officially known then.
+For this chart, I kept to the name as they were officially known then.

 * The inaugural Canadian Premier League season in 2019 had only seven teams.
 Atlético Ottawa joined the league in the 2020 season.